top of page

 DC_maps_oldgeo_pooled.png

-Many governments regulate household leverage at a national level, even when credit and housing market conditions vary substantially across locations.
-We explore the efficacy of loan-to-value (LTV) limits targeting specific neighborhoods as a macroprudential policy designed to curb local house price growth.
-We combine administrative data from Taiwan covering the universe of mortgage loans, personal income tax returns, a public database of geocoded housing transactions, and bank balance sheets.
-Applying a series of matched difference-in-differences and border difference-in-discontinuity designs, we find that leverage limits are effective at reducing local house prices in expensive, high-income neighborhoods, without reducing delinquency rates or inducing mortgage credit rationing.
-We uncover two kinds of efficiency costs associated with place-based mortgage restrictions: (i) commuting costs driven by homeowners sorting into neighborhoods where credit is easier to obtain, and (ii) mispricing due to banks and prospective home buyers reporting inflated appraisals to avoid the limits.
+Governments regulate household leverage at a national level, even when credit and housing market conditions vary across locations.
+We document that loan-to-value limits targeting specific neighborhoods can curb local house price growth.
+We combine administrative data from Taiwan covering the universe of mortgages, personal income tax returns, geocoded housing transactions, and bank balance sheets.
+Applying matched difference-in-differences and border difference-in-discontinuity designs, we find leverage limits are effective at persistently reducing local house prices in expensive, high-income neighborhoods, without reducing delinquency or inducing mortgage credit rationing.
+Consumers avoid place-based mortgage restrictions by obtaining inflated appraisals and moving to less regulated areas.

 Housing affordability concerns have led policymakers worldwide to consider transfer taxes targeting speculators.
 We estimate optimal taxes on property flips using a heterogeneous investor model which extends the intuition for imposing financial transaction taxes, or Tobin taxes, to the housing market.
 Our framework incorporates investors’ housing tenure choice, search costs, and heterogeneity in investment horizon.
 We calibrate the model using responses to a 2011 Taiwan sales surcharge levied on investment properties flipped within two years.
 Linking the universe of income tax returns to transaction records, we show the tax generated a 40% drop in second home sales volume.
 The resulting optimal flip tax is 4%, which is close to the flat transfer tax rates imposed in global real estate markets.
 Consistent with empirical findings, the model predicts imposing higher sales taxes on second homes increases house price levels but entails large welfare gains for renters on the margin of homeownership.